Repelente808/Repots/README.md

 (yeah, it does almost everything)

 Remember to take a loot at your home folder, if there's a folder named Repots after the instalation, you are able to delete it, its just the files from the clone process

+## Warning

+After installing, some things wont work without installing manually, install these application
+- yay pywal16

+- yay hyprquickframe

+- yay quicksnip

+- sudo pacman -S swww
+(these are already installed during the process, but for some reason, they only work after installing manually